Breastfeeding your baby

 If you are using a hand pump place it in position on the first breast and express until the milk flow slows to a drip.
 You can then swap over to the other breast – you may need to massage it a little to get the milk going.
 You can continue to swap between breasts, until you’ve expressed the amount of milk you need, or until your breasts feel softer.
 Some electric pumps have two collection sets which means you can express from both breasts at once.
 This not only saves time, but can stimulate your breasts to produce more milk.

 Your midwife or health visitor can advise you on buying or loaning a breast pump.
 Don’t forget to view our article, Expressing- your questions answered, for further information too.

 Returning to work doesn’t mean you automatically have to stop breastfeeding.
 If you’re able to continue breastfeeding, you’ll be boosting your baby’s immunity at a time when they may well be coming into contact with different germs through contact with other babies and children, for example at a nursery or childminder.
 Breastfeeding’s also a lovely way for you to reconnect with your baby when you get back from work (not to mention a great excuse to sit down for a while after a busy day!)

-Your public health nurse (health visitor) will talk you through the options for continuing to breastfeed after you return to work.
+Your health visitor will talk you through the options for continuing to breastfeed after you return to work.